Sitemap

 Unnecessary Padding Upgrades?

-Carpet Installation - This is one area where you should never skimp!
-Not long ago, it was common to pay $4 to $5 per square yard for qualified carpet installation.
-Installation alone for a typical 2-bedroom home used to be about $500.
+Thirty years ago, it was common to pay $3 to $5 per square yard for qualified carpet installation.
+Installation alone for a typical 2-bedroom home (100 square yards) used to be less than $500.
 Today you can expect to pay closer to $800 or more depending on the layout of your home, where you live and the grade and style of carpet you select.
-Carpet Installation Cost and Extra Fees 2024
+Carpet Installation Cost and Extra Fees in 2024

-Finding a qualified carpet installer is getting harder to do because there is a shortage of experienced flooring installers nationwide.
-I suggest buying carpet from a reputable locally-owned flooring store who have their own "in-house" installation crews.
-You simply pay the dealer for the carpet, pad and installation.
-It's easy and much safer than hiring an independent installer.
+Finding a qualified, well trained carpet installer is getting more difficult because there is a huge shortage of experienced carpet & flooring installers nationwide.
+That's why I suggest buying carpet from a reputable locally-owned flooring store who has their own "in-house" installation crew.
+Ask a package deal, that's where you pay the dealer for the carpet, pad and installation and they take care of handling everything from start to finish.
+It's easier for you and much safer than trying to locate and hire an independent installer.
+The most valuable benefit you get when the retailer arranges installation for you, is having just one number to call if you ever have a problem.
 How to Find a Qualified Carpet Installer?

 Avoid Pushy Salespeople

 Unscrupulous carpet retailers often hire salespeople who will say or do just about anything to convince you to buy from them right now!
-Many of these salespeople know very little about carpet or the products they sell.
+Many salespeople know very little about carpet or the flooring products they sell.
 They are hired because they are good at closing the sale.
-That means they don't take NO for an answer and keep pressuring you until you agree to buy today.
+That means they don't take NO for an answer and keep pressuring you until you agree to buy.

 This is yet another reason why I've compiled my own Special List of locally-owned carpet and flooring stores to recommend to my readers.
 They have helpful, knowledgeable salespeople, do accurate measuring and provide qualified installers to get the job done right the first time.
 Don't let obnoxious strong-arm salespeople push you around!